clinfo/GraphGenerativeModel/README.md

 The higher the value, the more "random" the selection will be.
 Lower values will result in a values that are more skewed towards deeper levels.
 To achieve an opposite effect, use a negative value:

-As an example, assuming our tree currently have a depth/level of 5.
-The following "breath_to_depth_ration" values might produce the following possibilities.
+As an example, assuming our tree currently has a depth/level of 5.
+The following "breath_to_depth_ration" values might produce similar probabilities:

 breath_to_depth_ration | level1 % | level2 % | level3 % | level4 % | level5 % |
 | -------------------- | -------- | -------- | -------- | -------- | -------- |